Occupational Therapy for Teenagers in Adelaide

 Telehealth, where appropriate

 Therapy is collaborative and paced carefully.
-Where helpful, therapists may work with you, your adolescent, and educators or other professionals to support consistency, while maintaining trust and respect.
+Where helpful, your therapist will work with you, your teenager, and educators or other professionals to support consistency across environments, while maintaining trust and respect.

 Supporting Everyday Skills During A Time Of Change

-Occupational therapy looks at the everyday demands placed on your teenager, and what might be making them harder to manage right now.
+Occupational therapy looks at the everyday demands placed on your teenager and what might be making them harder to manage.

-Depending on your teen’s needs, therapy may focus on:
+Depending on your teenager’s needs, therapy may focus on:

 Goals are developed together with you and your teen, and reviewed regularly to ensure therapy feels relevant and respectful of their autonomy.